mpaguilar/msa-toy/DOCSTRINGS.md

     5. Generates citations for the facts using the generate_citations method.
     6. Calculates confidence scores for the answer using the confidence scorer.
     7. Generates a confidence report based on the calculated scores.
+    8. If a completion_client and final_synthesis_prompt are available, uses them to generate a more sophisticated final answer via LLM by calling _perform_final_reasoning.
-    8. Combines the narrative, confidence report, and citations into a single answer string.
+    9. Otherwise, combines the narrative, confidence report, and citations into a single answer string.
-    9. Returns the final synthesized answer.
+    10. Returns the final synthesized answer.

+---
+## method: `SynthesisEngine._perform_final_reasoning(self: UnknownType, query: str, facts: list[Fact]) -> SynthesizedAnswer`

+Perform final reasoning using LLM to synthesize a coherent answer.

+Args:
+    query: The original query to answer
+    facts: List of unique facts to synthesize

+Returns:
+    A SynthesizedAnswer object containing the answer, reasoning steps, and confidence.

+Notes:
+    1. Creates a PydanticOutputParser for SynthesizedAnswer to format the LLM's response.
+    2. Prepares collected information from the facts.
+    3. Formats the final synthesis prompt with the query, collected info, and format instructions.
+    4. Calls the completion client with the formatted prompt and parser.
+    5. Handles various response formats from the LLM.
+    6. Constructs a narrative from the facts if LLM parsing fails.
+    7. Returns a SynthesizedAnswer object with the answer, reasoning steps, and confidence.

 ---
 ## method: `SynthesisEngine.eliminate_redundancy(self: UnknownType, facts: list[Fact]) -> list[Fact]`